 2) Material & MERV Rating

-MERV ratings are the efficiencies of the filter on a scale of 16.
+Filter efficiencies are given a number from 1-16 called the MERV rating.
 MERV stands for Minimum Efficiency Reporting Value.
-This number tells the user, under the least efficient conditions, how well the filter is designed to capture contaminants.
+This number informs the user, under the least efficient conditions, how well the filter is designed to capture contaminants.

 To help explain the scale of this system, these are some usual MERV ratings and how they connect to efficiencies.
 This is only a guide, so don’t forget to read the filter manufacturers’ information when purchasing specific filters.